pnorouzi/rl-path-racing/README.md

 # Racing Using SQN Reinforcement Learning

 We are trying to combine reinforcement learning and trajectory optimization to win in F 1/10 racing.
+This repository is under heavy development and is not yet stable for any usecase.

 ## Proposal: